lucasondel/SpeechDatasets.jl/README.md

 ```
 to use the development version.

-Have a look at the [documentation](https://lucasondel.github.io/SpeechDatasets/stable)
+Have a look at the [documentation](https://lucasondel.github.io/SpeechDatasets.jl/stable)
 to get started.

 ## Authors

-Lucas Ondel, Brno University of Technology, 2020
+Lucas Ondel, 2021